mrochon/b2csamples/Scripts/MultiTenant/readme.md

 #### Upload custom policies

 Use the [Upload-IEFPolicies tool](https://github.com/mrochon/b2cief-upload) to upload [the polices](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant).
-Use the conf.json file updated by the Setup-B2CMultiTenant script to provide the required values.
+Use the conf.json file updated by the Setup-B2CMultiTenant script to provide the required values. **Note: the Upload-IEFPolicies repo includes some sample policies.
+Do not upload these.
+Rather use the policies contained in [this repo](https://github.com/mrochon/b2csamples/tree/master/Policies/MultiTenant).**